-The doctor inserts a tube called a catheter that is guided over a wire.
-Ultrasound or real-time moving X-rays of the fallopian tubes may be used to guide your doctor to the correct area.
-The blocked area in the fallopian tube is opened up using a balloon on the catheter or with the wire.
+Your doctor inserts a tube through your vagina called a catheter, which is guided over a wire.
+Either ultrasound or real-time moving X-rays of the fallopian tubes may be used to help your doctor find the correct spot.
+He opens up the blocked area using a balloon on the catheter or with the wire.

-Tubal cannulation may be done immediately after a procedure called hysterosalpingography or hysterosalpingogram.
-During this procedure, dye is first flushed through the catheter to identify and locate a fallopian tube blockage.
+Tubal cannulation may be done immediately after you have a procedure called hysterosalpingography In this, your doctor flushes dye through the catheter to identify and locate a fallopian tube blockage.

 Is Tubal Cannulation Right for Me?